-- 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - Satisfy the basic skills requirement (Passage of the CBEST exam or CTC equivalency) - 3.
-Achieve a passing score on required subject matter exams (CSET or CTC equivalency). - 4.
-Pass the Reading Instruction Competence Assessment (RICA).
+- Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
+Satisfy the basic skills requirement (Passage of the CBEST exam) - Achieve a passing score on required subject matter exams (CSET). - 4.
+Pass the Reading Instruction Competence Assessment (RICA). - Complete a course in the provisions and principles of the US Constitution. - 6.
+Complete a Commission-approved multiple subject or Single Subject teacher preparation program. - 7.
+Passed edTPA Tasks. - 8.
+Obtain a formal recommendation for the credential by the program sponsor.